 In 1968, Clark Hamilton founded an identical company in Bonaduz, Switzerland to enable production of these syringes for the European scientific community.
-Today Hamilton Bonaduz AG. continues to manufacture, design, and create new products in concert with Hamilton Company in the US.
-In 1970 the company in Whittier California was relocated to Reno, Nevada where it remains today.
+Today Hamilton Bonaduz AG continues to manufacture, design, and create new products in concert with Hamilton Company in the U.S. In 1970 the company in Whittier, California was relocated to Reno, Nevada where it remains today.
 The two companies work in concert today with competence centers driving innovation in a wide array of products.
-Starting in 1974 the management was turned over to Steve Hamilton and with the support of his brothers continue to drive the companies to this day.
-The business, however, has grown not only exponentially in sales but also into automated liquid handling of chemistries that have benefited the world by enabling the first automated screening of whole blood for AIDS and hepatitis, as well as an unlimited array of other solutions that continue to need automation on a microliter level.
+Starting in 1974 the management was turned over to Steve Hamilton, and with the support of his brothers, continues to drive the companies to this day.
+The business however has grown not only exponentially in sales, but also into automated liquid handling of chemistries that has benefited the world by enabling the first automated screening of whole blood for AIDs and hepatitis, as well as an unlimited array of other solutions that continue to need automation on a microliter level.

 All of the global businesses remain today as a privately held effort, creating products that continue to innovate and enable the scientific community in many fields.
-Our success has been to provide our customers with cutting edge technologies that simplify and enable complicated solutions, to provide strong customer care with products displaying not only innovation but quality, precision, and reliability to be known as trusted solutions, limited only by the imagination of our customers, as we go forward into the future.
-We may have come a long way but all of us at Hamilton feel that our future is just beginning and we look forward with excitement.
+Our success has been to provide our customers with cutting-edge technologies that simplify and enable complicated solutions, and to provide strong customer care with products displaying not only innovation, but quality, precision, and reliability to be known as trusted solutions, limited only by the imagination of our customers, as we go forward into the future.
+We may have come a long way, but all of us at Hamilton feel that our future is just beginning and we look forward with excitement.